-Previous FTA-sponsored guidelines for lifts and some state codes specify a detailed test and certification procedure to help ensure reliability, maintainability and durability.
-The Board does not view these issues as directly related to accessibility design but rather operational considerations.
+Previous FTA-sponsored guidelines for lifts and some State codes specify a detailed test and certification procedure to help ensure reliability, maintainability and durability.
+The Board does not view these issues as directly related to accessibile design but rather as operational considerations.
 The DOT rule requires accessibility equipment to be maintained and those factors which could affect maintainability should generally be included in bid specifications.
 Furthermore, the National Highway Traffic Safety Administration (NHTSA) may issue a regulation on several safety aspects of accessibility equipment on buses which may include some specific testing requirements, and which may be applicable to rail car lifts.
 The Board views NHTSA as the more appropriate agency to deal with these issues and has not dealt with them in the guidelines.

-(2) Controls. - (i) Requirements.
-The controls shall be interlocked with the vehicle brakes, propulsion system, or door, or shall provide other appropriate mechanisms or systems, to ensure that the vehicle cannot be moved when the lift is not stowed and so the lift cannot be deployed unless the interlocks or systems are engaged.
-The lift shall deploy to all levels (i.e., ground, curb, and intermediate positions) normally encountered in the operating environment.
-Where provided, each control for deploying, lowering, raising, and stow ing the lift and lowering the roll-off barrier shall be of a momentary contact type requiring continuous manual pressure by the operator and shall not allow improper lift sequencing when the lift platform is occupied.
-The controls shall allow reversal of the lift operation sequence, such as raising or lowering a platform that is part way down, without allowing an occupied platform to fold or retract into the stowed position.
+(2) Controls. (i) Requirements.
+The controls shall be interlocked with the car brakes, propulsion system, or door, or shall provide other appropriate mechanisms or systems, to ensure that the car cannot be moved when the lift is not stowed and so the lift cannot be deployed unless the interlocks or systems are engaged.
+The lift shall deploy to all platform levels normally encountered in the operating environment.
+Where provided, each control for deploying, low ering, raising, and stowing the lift and low ering the roll-off barrier shall be of a momentary contact type requiring continuous manual pressure by the operator and shall not allow improper lift sequencing when the lift platform is occupied.
+The controls shall allow reversal of the lift operation sequence, such as raising or low ering a platform that is part way dow n, without allowing an occupied platform to fold or retract into the stow ed position.

-Most large vehicles are specified with door interlocks which prevent movement when the door is open.
+Many types of vehicles are specified with door interlocks which prevent vehicle movement when the door is open.
 Since the door must be open to operate the lift, this provision would be satisfied.
 If an auxiliary door is provided exclusively for a lift or ramp, that door would also need to be interlocked.
 Alternatively, the lift or ramp itself could be provided with its own interlock system.
-In some cases, meeting this requirement may involve other solutions, especially for rail cars where door interlocks are not norm ally provided or where a portable lift may have no direct connection to the car.
+In some cases, meeting this requirement may involve other solutions, especially for rail cars where door interlocks are not normally provided or where a portable lift may have no direct connection to the car.
 The "appropriate mechanisms or systems" might include some relatively simple electrical interlocks.
-How ever, the system or mechanism cannot work only as a warning to the driver, such as a flashing light or buzzer, which can be inadvertently overlooked.
+How ever, a system or mechanism, such as a flashing light or buzzer, which only provides a warning to the driver can be inadvertently overlooked.
+Such a system does not meet the intent of this provision, although a combination of devices and operating procedures might be approved as equivalent facilitation.
 The key operational criterion is that the car cannot be moved while the lift or ramp is in use.
+Furthermore, the lift must be designed to deploy to all levels expected to be encountered in the op erating environment.